 Meaning and History

 It all started with leather.
-John Bowman and Richard Stark founded their small business in a garage, where they decided to produce jackets because one was a manufacturer of leather products, and the other was selling high-grade rawhide.
+John Bowman and Richard Stark founded their small business in a garage, where they decided to produce jackets because one was a leather manufacturer and the other sold high-grade rawhide.
 Then, Leonard Kamhout, a master jeweler, joined them.
 However, their partnership did not withstand the test of time, and in 1994, the entrepreneurs fell out.
 Two of them left the company, and it was handed over to the Stark family.

 The concept of the fashion brand is mystery and veiledness.
-Therefore, the owners provide little information about it, do not engage in e-commerce, release no more than two collections yearly, and maintain a huge Hollywood base spanning three blocks.
-Richard Stark came up with the name for the trademark when they were creating a costume for Chopper Chicks in Zombietown.
+Therefore, the owners provide little information about it, do not engage in e-commerce, release no more than two collections per year, and maintain a large Hollywood base spanning three blocks.
+Richard Stark came up with the trademark name while creating a costume for Chopper Chicks in Zombietown.
 He suggested taking the movie’s working title as a sign that this was their first high-level order.
-Since then, it has always been present in the logo, either in a full circular design or semi-circular, arch-like form.
+Since then, it has always been present in the logo, either as a full circular design or as a semi-circular, arch-like form.

 What is Chrome Hearts?

 Chrome Hearts is an authentic fashion brand from the USA.
 It is a luxury brand and offers clothing, perfumes, eyewear, jewelry, furniture, and leather goods.
 It has existed since 1988.
 Its founders are John Bowman, Leonard Kamhout, and Richard Stark.
 The current owner is the Stark family.
-The production site is located in Los Angeles, Hollywood.
+The production site is located in Hollywood, Los Angeles.

-The emblem of the mysterious brand features no less mysterious elements by the concept of mystery.
+The emblem of the mysterious brand features no less mysterious elements than the concept of mystery.
 A circle, divided in the lower part, serves as the basis.
 This is a wide ribbon, mirrored and twisted at the bottom, so the right side is identical to the left.
-The trademark name is distributed throughout the circle’s perimeter, but the letters look like cabalistic symbols rather than alphabet characters.
+The trademark name is distributed along the circle’s perimeter, but the letters look like cabalistic symbols rather than letters of the alphabet.
 This was made possible by using Old English glyphs, which perfectly fit into the Gothic style, mystique, and luxury fashion.

-The central place is reserved for a decorative cross, which resembles a trefoil cross or the cross of the Templars.
-It consists of four cult elements – heraldic fleurs-de-lis.
+The central place is reserved for a decorative cross resembling a trefoil or Templar cross.
+It consists of four heraldic fleurs-de-lis.
 Arranged in a certain way, they form an unusual figure with a round center.
-Thanks to it, the drawing is perceived as a flower, not a religious attribute.
-There is also a simplified emblem version – with an arc-shaped ribbon, without the classic fleur-de-lys.
+Thanks to it, the drawing is perceived as a flower rather than a religious attribute.
+There is also a simplified emblem version with an arc-shaped ribbon, without the classic fleur-de-lis.
 It features only the Gothic-style inscription “Chrome Hearts.”
-It also resonates with rocker and biker styles because Richard Stark is a long-time motorcycle enthusiast.
+It also resonates with rockers and bikers because Richard Stark is a long-time motorcycle enthusiast.

 This fashion house has used crosses and horseshoes with “mystical” inscriptions (bearing the brand name) since the late ’80s.
-But recently, they faced plagiarism: The Kooples & Guess brand began to use a similar element, so Chrome Hearts filed a lawsuit against them.
+But recently, they faced a plagiarism case: The Kooples & Guess brands began using a similar element, prompting Chrome Hearts to file a lawsuit.

 Font and Colors